lPrimemaster/DCScan-ModulesAPI/README.md

 ## Building

-> :warning: DCScan-ModulesAPI is only available for windows, since a few functionalities are platform dependent. **Compiling for any other operating system will fail.**
+> :warning: DCScan-ModulesAPI is only available for windows, since a few functionalities are platform dependent. **Compiling for any other operating system will most likely fail.**

 ### Simple Mode
 To build DCScan-ModulesAPI is as simple as running the `build.cmd` from console with one of the following arguments: